Xentrk/x3mRouting/README.md

 ## Introduction
 **x3mRouting** includes selective routing features for LAN Clients, OpenVPN Clients and OpenVPN Servers.

-If coming from the first generation of x3mRouting, please read the updated instructions in the README.md to become familiar with the new features and usage instructions.
-Refer to the [Version 2.0.0 Changes](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-changes) section for a complete description of the changes and the update process.
+If coming from the first generation of x3mRouting, please read the updated instructions below to become familiar with the new features and usage instructions.
+Refer to the [Version 2.0.0 Changes](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-changes) section for a description of the changes and update process.

 #### 1. LAN Client Routing